okp4/.github/profile/README.md

 ## 🔗 The protocol

-`OKP4` is built on the [Cosmos SDK](https://v1.cosmos.network/sdk) 💫 & [Tendermint](https://tendermint.com/) consensus, and is designed to become a hub of incentivized data providers, developers, data scientists & users collaborating to generate value from data and algorithms.
+`OKP4` is built on the [Cosmos SDK](https://v1.cosmos.network/sdk) 💫 & [Tendermint](https://tendermint.com/) consensus, and allows companies & individuals to define on-chain rules, share any off-chain resources & create a new generation of applications on top of them.
+With OKP4, share anything digital, on your own terms
+🚀 solves the trust issue related to digital resources sharing 🚀 sovereign, scalable, multichain & fully customizable (built on Cosmos, leveraging IBC, ICQ & ICA) 🚀 unlocking real-world value creation, bridging the gap between web2 & web3.

 After 3+ years of strategy, research and development, OKP4 is almost ready to become the foundation for a scalable Open Dataverse, unlocking a new wave of use cases through real-world decentralized coordination.
 Our team & community is building a set of tools at the infrastructure, protocol, data and application layers with UX, interoperability, privacy and security in mind, ready to ignite innovation through data sharing.